Explore our learning offer for adult services

 apply the key features of the Mental Capacity Act in their practice.

-Working with difficult dangerous and evasive behaviours 1 or 2 day course – In-House Course, VR-Enabled
+Working with difficult dangerous and evasive behaviours · in-house, VR-enabled

 The aim of this course is to provide practitioners with a range of tools and techniques that support communication and de-escalation models to engage service users in positive change.
 This highly interactive and engaging training is one of our ‘flagship’ courses and routinely receives exceptional feedback from participants.
 It is ideal for mixed groups of adult and children’s practitioners as well as partner agencies that have to regularly deal with difficult situations where adults may behave in ways which are hostile and un-cooperative.